 Bush: conservative hatchetman

-For more about Bush's views on education, click here.
+For more information on Bush's abortion views, click here.